red-data-tools/red_amber/doc/DataFrame.md

   `remove(booleans)` accepts booleans as an argument in an Array, a Vector or an Arrow::BooleanArray .
 Booleans must be same length as `size`.

     ```ruby
-    # remove all observation contains nil
+    # remove all records contains nil
     removed = penguins.remove { vectors.map(&:is_nil).reduce(&:|) }
     removed